Voters send message to DUP, Sinn Féin - it’s time to get powersharing back

 DUP Westminster leader Nigel Dodds reacts after losing his seat as Sinn Fein candidate John Finucane is declared the winner in the Belfast count centre .
 Photograph: Charles McQuillan/Getty Images

 Big changes after the Westminster election in Northern Ireland.
-People were annoyed with the DUP over Brexit and probably other issues too such as the cash for ash scandal and the crisis in the health service, and they let them know, loudly and cruelly, no mercy shown.
+People were annoyed with the DUP over Brexit and probably other issues too such as the cash-for-cash scandal and the crisis in the health service, and they let them know, loudly and cruelly, with no mercy shown.

 Coming into this election the DUP held 10 seats, which it used to exert pressure and influence on the Conservative government; Sinn Féin had seven; and independent unionist, Lady Hermon, who did not stand, held one.